 We rarely go on a packaged tour unless it is a sustainable and reputable company that we have researched.
 We also avoid large scale cruises at all costs as they are not sustainable.
 Budget tours lump visitors together in buses placing them in large groups and arriving at the same time as other groups on the same itinerary.
 The effect is a wave of visitors at once who come through a museum, street, World Heritage Site all as one.

 This doesn’t mean you can’t book a tour if you would rather not traveling independently.
 It just means to use companies who pride themselves in small groups and spending money in local economies.
 Two major tour companies that do a great job of this are G Adventures and Intrepid Tours.
 We’ve also done very small group trips with Governors Camp in Kenya, Metropolitan Touring in the Galapagos, and The Gondwana Collection in Namibia.

-Or you can always book a small tour put on by us or some our fellow bloggers!
+Or you can always book a tour put on by us or some of our fellow bloggers!
 There are some great tours out there heading to Peru, Pakistan, and Kyrgyzstan.
-And in the next month, we’ll be launching tour to Namibia, Uganda, and Zimbabwe.
+And in the next month, we’ll be launching a tour to Namibia, Uganda, and Zimbabwe.
 Stay tuned!

 Spend Your Money in the Right Spot